Jonathan Browne (racing driver): Career

 Browne started racing in Irish and British karting competitions before moving into the UK's Formula Ford championship in 2018.
 He finished his first year sixteenth but improved to fifth overall during his sophomore season, taking a win and four further podiums.
 Browne also dominated the Formula Ford Festival in 2019, winning from pole for Cliff Dempsey Racing.
-The Irishman once again took pole in 2020 but finished the race in second place behind Rory Smith.
+He once again took pole in 2020 but finished the race in second place behind Rory Smith.

 In 2021, Browne stepped up to the GB3 Championship with Hillspeed, competing in the series' final three events.
 At his debut round in Silverstone Browne finished third in the opening race.
 He would go on to end up nineteenth in the standings.

 Browne moved onto the Road to Indy pathway in 2022, racing for Turn 3 Motorsport in the Indy Pro 2000 Championship.
-Though the Irishman scored his maiden pole position at Indianapolis, he only took a best race finish of fifth — in a year where Browne was juggling his driving commitments in the US with his final year of university in Ireland — and concluded the campaign twelfth overall.
+Though he scored his maiden pole position at Indianapolis, he only took a best race finish of fifth — in a year where Browne was juggling his driving commitments in the US with his final year of university in Ireland — and concluded the campaign twelfth overall.
 Despite this, Browne returned to Turn 3 for the 2023 season.
 His second year bore more fruit, as Browne took third place at Road America after a brief battle for the lead with Lirim Zendeli and Francesco Pizzi and capped off the season by finishing third at Portland.
 Browne finished eighth in the championship, four places below rookie teammate Michael d'Orlando.

 After two years in the third-tier feeder series, Browne progressed to Indy NXT in 2024, driving for HMD Motorsports.
 He finished inside the top ten in eight of the 14 races but lacked any standout results, leaving him thirteenth at season's end, third-lowest of all full-time entrants.